Cedron Cemetery and School

 In the early 20th century, the discovery of oil and gas brought renewed prosperity to Bosque County.
 The oil industry brought investment and job opportunities, leading to a period of economic growth and development.
 Today, Bosque County is known for its scenic beauty, outdoor activities, and historical landmarks, making it a popular destination for tourists and a desirable place to live.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Bosque County, Texas.
+This timeline provides a condensed summary of the historical journey of Bosque County, Texas.